Contact with the outside world

 They can also receive, with the director approval, packages that contains the necessary clothes, linens, shoes as well as other objects for personal use and hygienic products.

-E-mailing is possible
+E-mail exchange is possible

 E-mailing is possible while using internet.
 This provision is primarily used by foreigners to communicate with their relatives and friends.